dreoporto/camknows/README.md

+# Dre-Moe

-# DRE-MOE -- motion capture for the Raspberry Pi
+## Image and motion capture for the Raspberry Pi